pfillipi/weelprod/README.md

     yarn start

-and use the url: `http://localhost:8080/data` to access the movie list.
+and use the url: `http://localhost:8080/data` to access the data.

 ## Notes